3. Probe For Telltale Soreness

 horse with a gentle touch and starting with his mind at the poll.
 When finished with really effective deep pressure massage

-on most horses, you'll find they will follow you around for awhile with the lead rope tossed up over their back
+on most horses, you'll find they will follow you around for awhile with the lead rope tossed up over their

-"Touch of Love" here.
+about the "Touch of Love" here.
 It takes muscle and is as much physical work as shoeing a horse.
 The massage schools

 take money to teach the touch of love, (as I call it.)
 Nothing wrong with it but don't expect dramatic long lasting

 at the elbow.
 This one is quick & easy.
-No natural
+No natural reaction here to palpating here.
+If the horse flinches at all

-withers for some time.
-The more severe the hores's reaction the more likely this horse will have intermittant suspensory lameness after working.
+reaction the more likely this horse will have intermittant suspensory lameness after working.
 When you check the

 trapesius on one of these horses, it will have been sore & damaged long term.

 place I will take you is to the shoulders themselves & the attachment of muscles to the Cartilage of Prolongation.